jnozzi/cocoadev.com/markdown/NSWorkspaceFinderOperations.md

 What if you specify the parent folder as the rootFullPath?
 ----
 works great for me!
-General/EcumeDesJours
+EcumeDesJours